 In 2011, Hatch Mott MacDonald, a joint venture of Hatch and Mott MacDonald, was retained in association with NORR Limited as the prime consultant providing both design and construction administration for the project.

-In addition to the tunnel structure, the project includes the following:
+In addition to the tunnel structure, the project includes:

 - Two steel/glass surface buildings for stair/elevator access